 Same Property NOI

-Second quarter 2022 Same Property Net Operating Income (“NOI”), excluding lease termination fees, increased by 0.6% compared to the same period in 2021.
+Second quarter 2021 Pro-rata Same Property Net Operating Income (“NOI”), excluding termination fees, increased by 30.8% compared to the same period in 2020.

-Same Property anchor percent leased, which includes spaces greater than or equal to 10,000 square feet, was 96.6%, a decline of 10 basis points sequentially.
+Same Property anchor percent leased, which includes spaces greater than or equal to 10,000 square feet, was 95.3%, an increase of 30 basis points sequentially.

-During the three months ended June 30, 2022, Regency executed approximately 1.3 million square feet of comparable new and renewal leases at a blended cash rent spread of +8.8%.
+For the three months ended June 30, 2021, Regency executed 1.9 million square feet of comparable new and renewal leases at blended rent spreads of +2.7%.

-For the trailing twelve months, the Company executed approximately 6.8 million square feet of comparable new and renewal leases at a blended cash rent spread of +8.3%.
+For the trailing twelve months, the Company executed 6.4 million square feet of comparable new and renewal leases at blended rents spreads of +1.2%.

-On May 24, 2022, Regency issued its annual Corporate Responsibility Report, illustrating the Company’s continued sustainability commitment and leadership, as well as describing its key environmental, social, and governance initiatives and achievements.
+On June 7, 2021, Regency issued its annual Corporate Responsibility Report, illustrating the Company’s continued commitment to corporate responsibility, as well as describing its key environmental, social, and governance initiatives and achievements.
 The report can be found on Regency’s Corporate Responsibility website.

 Developments and Redevelopments

-As of June 30, 2022, Regency’s in-process development and redevelopment projects had estimated net project costs of approximately $390 million at the Company’s share, 51% of which has been incurred to date.
+As of June 30, 2021, Regency’s in-process development and redevelopment projects had estimated net project costs of $346 million and estimated remaining costs to complete of $173 million, each at the Company’s share.

-During the second quarter, the Company completed redevelopment projects with combined costs of over $12 million, at the Company’s share.
+During the second quarter, Regency completed redevelopment projects with total Pro-rata costs of $21.7 million, including the $17.5 million redevelopment of Point 50 in Fairfax, Virginia.

-During the second quarter of 2022, the Company completed the disposition of three properties for a combined total gross sales price of $40 million, at Regency’s share.
+During the second quarter, the Company closed on the sales of Gateway 101, Northborough Crossing, and Lantana, at a gross sales price of $86 million at Regency’s share.

-As of June 30, 2022, Regency had full capacity available under its $1.2 billion revolving credit facility.
+As of June 30, 2021, the Company had full capacity available under its $1.2 billion revolving credit facility.

 Net Income Attributable to Common Stockholders per diluted share